CodeYourFuture/curriculum/common-content/en/module/js2/events/index.md

 An [event](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events) is something that occurs in a programming environment that can be observed or responded to.
 {{</note>}}

 Events are things that happen in the browser, which your code can ask to be told about, so that your code can react to them.
+In a browser context, an event could be:
+- a user clicking on a button
+- a user typing something into a textarea box
+- a user submitting a form
+- and so on.

-In a browser context, an event could be a user clicking on a button, a user typing something into a textarea box, a user submitting a form etc. Not all events are in response to user actions, for instance there is an event for the browser finished initially rendering the page.
+Not all events are in response to user actions.
+You can think of events as "interesting changes".
+For instance, there is an event for the browser completing its initial render of the page.
 You can find a [complete reference all the different event types](https://developer.mozilla.org/en-US/docs/Web/Events) on MDN.

 When a user presses a key in our `textarea`, the browser will create an event.
 If we asked the browser to tell us about it, we can respond to it.
 So we can update our plan as follows: